 To qualify for the NMETC application, you must have a valid driver’s license (or other legal photo ID, such as a passport) and be at least 17 years old.
 Tuition is $1,800.
 That does not include a $50 application fee and the cost of books and materials, travel expenses, and fees to take the exam.

 Founded by Dr. Sean Ewen who began his medical career as an EMT, Allied Medical Training is accredited by the Commission on Accreditation for Prehospital Continuing Education (CAPCE) and provides virtual online continuing education.

-The CAPCE accreditation is accepted by the National Registry of Emergency Medical Technicians (NREMT), the organization that offers national certification for EMTs).
+The program is accepted by the National Registry of Emergency Medical Technicians (NREMT), the organization that offers national certification for EMTs, and leads to certification with them.
 NREMT also meets the licensure requirements in most states.
 In addition, Allied Medical Training meets the standard of approval for continuing education with the Minnesota POST Board.
-The student pass rate in recent years was roughly 93%, well above the national average.

-The self-paced program costs about $695 for Part I (the online course) and roughly $1,250 for Part II (the hands-on training).
-If you opt for the in-person option, a deposit of approximately $250 is due upon registration and around $1,600 (the remainder of the tuition) is due on the first day of class.
+The program costs about $695 for Part I (the online course) and roughly $1,250 for Part II (the hands-on training).

 Best Supplemental Study Component : Coursera (U of Colorado)